jberkel/sms-backup-plus/README.md

 not added.
 A more focussed product would be easier to maintain and use.

 ### Backup questions

+#### <a name="faq-automatic-backup">Automatic backup does not work / stopped working</a>

+If the automatic backup does not work first make sure that a manually initiated backup works as expected.
+There seem to be some problems with automatic backups; a fix will be to change the current backup logic to use Android's built-in SyncManager: see github tickets [507][] and [572][].

+This change will be part of the next major version ([1.6.0][], no release date yet).

 #### <a name="faq-inbox">Why do backed up SMS show up in my inbox?</a>